-Directors and Outside Appointed Directors of the Association were compensated for services based on a daily honorarium of \$500 and \$750 respectively.
-The Chairman, 1st Vice Chairman, and 2nd Vice Chairman are paid a daily honorarium of \$750, \$600, and \$600, respectively, due to the demands of these offices.
-If the Vice Chairman is also a Board Appointed Director, he or she shall receive the Board Appointed Director rate.
 Directors are also reimbursed for mileage, as well as documented business expenses while serving in an official capacity.
-The total compensation paid to directors for 2015, as outlined above and including compensation to outgoing directors, amounted to \$130,800.
+The total compensation paid to directors for 2016, as outlined above, amounted to \$164,750.
 The Association has adopted a policy concerning travel, subsistence and other related expenses as they apply to directors and senior officers.
 A copy of this policy is available to shareholders upon request.
-Aggregate reimbursements to all directors as a group for travel, subsistence and other related expenses were \$10,127 in 2015, \$7,909 in 2014, \$9,983 in 2013.
+Aggregate reimbursements to all directors as a group for travel, subsistence and other related expenses were \$10,190 in 2016, \$10,127 in 2015, \$7,909 in 2014.

-SENIOR OFFICERS
+COMPENSATION OF SENIOR OFFICERS